loadmill/loadmill-docs/terms-of-service.md

 # Terms of Service

-During the beta phase we take no responsibility anything.
+During the beta phase we take no responsibility for anything.